|John Nolan, b. Saggart (sixth name from top left) |

-We can visit Tyne Cot cemetery here at the website of the Commonwealth War Graves Commission.
-Follow the link after his name to see more details about him (i.e. his name included in the list of the dead (but with no indication of place of birth) and his (downloadable) certificate of honour).
+Visit Tyne Cot cemetery here at the website of the Commonwealth War Graves Commission for more details about him, including a downloadable commemorative certificate.
+The 'Grave Registration' list shows him as one of eight Nolans buried in this cemetery, four with Irish addresses (no address or place of birth given for John).
 In our own Memorial Book to be found in the Memorial Gardens in Islandbridge (with illustrations by Harry Clarke) we find his name recorded along with his place of birth (see photo above).
-As we see, he is one of ten men of the same name who all died in World War I.
+As we can see, he is one of ten men of the same name who all died in World War I.

 Maybe we too could kneel, if only symbolically, and whisper a prayer for John Nolan today : in the words of the Mass, 'Remember, Lord, those who have died' -- in John's case, in a tragically violent way in World War I. And let this small corner of his parish's website be dedicated to him.